tumagonx/nwjs_docs_old/Getting-Started-with-nw.js.md

 ![Capture4](https://f.cloud.github.com/assets/2891424/279875/e8572dd0-913d-11e2-8a82-ea021ca07ce6.PNG)

-There are APIs for native UI controls in node-webkit.
+There are APIs for native UI controls in nw.js.
 You can use these for controlling window, menu, etc.

 The following example shows how to use menu.